KnudsenMorten/ClientInspectorV2/README.md

 <br>

 **TIP:  error 513 - entity is too large**
 By default ClientInspector will send the data in batches depending on an calculated average size per record.
-In case your data is of different size, you might receive an error 513.
+In case your recodset is of different size, you might receive an error 513.
 In this case you are hitting the limitation of 1 mb for each upload (Azure Pipeline limitation).
+I have seen this issue when retrieving the list of all installed applications.
+Apparently the applications are storing information of very different degree of information.

 You can mitigate this issue, by adding the parameter BatchAmount to the Post-command.
 If you want to be sure, set it to 1